 Here is the list of different types of activation functions shown in the above animation:

-- Sigmoid function: Sigmoid function squashes the activation value into a range between 0 and one, it is thus called the squashing function.
+- Sigmoid function: The Sigmoid function takes an input and transforms it into an output between 0 and 1.
+In other words, the Sigmoid function squashes the activation value into a range between 0 and 1, it is thus called the squashing function.
+This output can be interpreted as a probability, which makes the Sigmoid function useful for classification tasks.
+The Sigmoid function is also differentiable, which means that it can be used to train a neural network.
 It is one of the most common activation functions used for neural networks.
-It is a function which takes the number between 0 and (positive) infinity as input, and outputs values from 0 to less than or equal to one – depending on the value of its argument.
+It is a function that takes the number between 0 and (positive) infinity as input and outputs values from 0 to less than or equal to 1 – depending on the value of its argument.
 It is usually employed in cases where an output with two possible states are required (e.g. binary classification), and when the value is near zero or one, it behaves as a linear activation function.
 Sigmoid activation function results in smooth and monotonic activation curves.
-It is used to model activation of logistic unit in the case of a neural network that has only one layer with sigmoid activation function (a single-layer perception curve).
+It is used to model the activation of the logistic unit in the case of a neural network that has only one layer with a sigmoid activation function (a single-layer perception curve).
 The sigmoid function is an activation function that is used in a logistic regression model.
+The Sigmoid function is used in many types of neural networks, including feedforward neural networks.
+The following plot represents the output of the sigmoid function vs input:

-- ReLU (Rectified Linear Unit): Rectifier linear unit is one of the most widely used activation functions in deep learning models.
+- ReLU (Rectified Linear Unit): ReLU is a type of activation function that is used in neural networks.
+ReLU stands for Rectified Linear Unit.
+ReLU is a linear function that returns the input if it is positive, and returns zero if it is negative.
+ReLU is a piecewise linear function.
+ReLU has a range of [0, infinity].
+ReLU is defined as: f(x) = max(0, x).
+ReLU is not differentiable at zero, which can be problematic for some optimization algorithms.
+ReLU is the most commonly used activation function because it is computationally efficient and has fewer issues with vanishing gradients than other activation functions.
+ReLU has been shown to outperform other activation functions in deep learning applications.
+ReLU is generally used in the hidden layers of a neural network.
 It is used in feed-forward neural networks to produce smooth nonlinear activation.
 It is also used in convolutional neural networks that have linear receptive fields and a large output layer with several neurons.
 It is different from the sigmoid activation function in the sense that it is easier to train and results in faster convergence.
+The following plot represents the output of the ReLU function vs input:

 The following represents different variants of ReLU: